 Personal webpage of Jack Hare

-I’m an assistant professor at the Nuclear Science and Engineering Department at MIT, where I’m developing a new pulsed-power generator for producing high-energy-density plasmas.
-You can find out more about what I’m working on in my Research Interests or in my Plasma Physics Blog.
+Until the end of 2024, I am an assistant professor at the Nuclear Science and Engineering Department at MIT.
 Previously I worked as a graduate student and post doc at the MAGPIE pulsed power generator at Imperial College London.

 Unlike most of the universe, the Earth is not a plasma, which allows me to go hiking, canyoning, caving, ski touring and so on when I’m not in the lab, which you can find in my Adventure Blog.
 The header photo is an image from the underground campsite I helped build, 600 m below the surface of the Earth in the Julian Alps, Slovenia, whilst on expedition with Imperial College Caving Club.